veracity-tech/vtc-lrs/README.md

 getUser:function(req, username, password) {
-    return new xapi.Account(username, //The name of the agent for the Authority true,  //this account has read access to the API true   //this account has write access to the API );
+    return new xapi.Account(username, //The name of the agent for the Authority true,  //this account has read access to the API true,   //this account has write access to the API false,   //this account can only retreive data it posted true,   //this account can use the advanced search apis );
   },
 ...